 The first thing you can find with our Earth curvature calculator is the exact distance between you and the horizon.
-You only need to know two values: your eyesight level (in other words, the distance between your eyes and the ground) and the radius of the Earth.
+You only need to know two values: your eyesight level (in other words, the distance between your eyes and mean sea level – assuming you are looking out to sea) and the radius of the Earth.
 Input these numbers into the following equation:

 a = √[(r + h)² - r²]

-This equation can be derived using the Pythagoream theorem.
-You can try to derive it yourself - it is not that hard!
+This equation can be derived using the Pythagorean theorem.
+You can try to derive it yourself – it is not that hard!